FitzwilliamMuseum/egyptiancoffins/_coffins/glossary.md

 #### Box coffin

-A rectangular coffin, with no shaping.
+<a name="boxcoffin"></a> A rectangular coffin, with no shaping.
 Often with an eye panel on one side at the head end of the coffin.

 #### Anthropoid coffin

-A human-shaped coffin.
+<a name="anthropoidcoffin"></a> A human-shaped coffin.
 Middle Kingdom anthropoid coffins were meant to lie on their side.
 Post-Middle Kingdom coffins were designed to lie on their backs.

 #### Rishi coffin

-An anthropoid coffin type from the Second Intermediate Period, introduced at Thebes, characterised by a pattern of feathers covering the exterior of the coffin (rishi is derived from the Arabic term for ‘feather’).
+<a name="rishicoffin"></a> An anthropoid coffin type from the Second Intermediate Period, introduced at Thebes, characterised by a pattern of feathers covering the exterior of the coffin (rishi is derived from the Arabic term for ‘feather’).
 This type of coffin seems to have developed at Thebes.

 #### Qersu